 The book of James has material from seventeen Old Testament books.
 The book of 1Corinthians has 17 direct quotations from the Old Testament.

 One of the longest names found in the word of God, containing 17 letters, is Chushanrishathaim (Judges 3:8).

 How does the number 17 symbolize our standing with God?

 In Romans 8:35 the apostle Paul asks a simple question which is "What shall separate us from the love of Christ?"
 (HBFV).
 He extends his question a little more by asking if the following seven things could separate us, which are tribulation, persecution, distress, nakedness, famine, the sword or any other danger.
 He then tells us ten things that CANNOT get between our God and us, which are life, death, principalities, powers, angels, things present or to come, depth, height or anything created.
 Thus we have 7 + 10 = 17, representing a Christian's perfect and eternal standing with God through Christ.

-Additional information on the Biblical Meaning of 17
+Additional info on the Biblical Meaning of 17

 Psalm 83, verses 6 to 11, lists seventeen total enemies of Israel.
 Seven of these God destroyed in the past.
 The other ten foes will soon try to destroy the Israelites and "cut them off from being a nation."
 The Psalm, written by Davidic priests, beseeches the Eternal to treat Israel's future enemies like those in the past.
 The seven enemies God destroyed are the Midianites, Sisera, Jabin, Oreb, Zeeb, Zebah and Zalmunna.
 The future confederation prophesied to be against God's chosen are Edom, Ishmaelites, Moab, Hagarenes, Gebal, Ammon, Amalek, Philistines, Tyre and Assyria.